kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 thumb-image: web-dev-job-two-thumb.jpg
 ---

-On May 8th 2017, I wrote about <a href="/front-end-web-developer-job-search/">what it was like looking for a front end web developer job</a> at that time.
+On May 8th, 2017, I recapped <a href="/front-end-web-developer-job-search/">my search for a front end web developer job</a>.
 Five years to the day later, I'm publishing a post about what that job search looks like in 2022.

-This new job search took work but wasn't as intense as the previous one.
-And just like before, I learned a lot about what it takes to get a web dev position these days.
+This new job search took work but not as much as the previous one.
+And like before, I learned a lot about what it takes to get a web dev position these days.

 <h2>What happened the last time I looked for a web dev job?</h2>
 In 2017, I "cast a wide net," meaning I applied for lots of jobs in a short time frame.
-I applied for do many jobs that I hit a point where I had four interviews in one day.
+I applied for so many jobs that I hit a point where I had four interviews in one day.

-I had to do this because I had limited experience with the in-demand JavaScript frameworks of the day, especially <a href="https://reactjs.org/">React</a>.
-At the time, I had over a decade of web dev experience but was competing for jobs against people who had more of the required framework knowledge than I did.
+I had to do this because I had limited experience with the in-demand JavaScript frameworks of the day, particularly <a href="https://reactjs.org/">React</a>.
+At the time, I had over a decade of developer experience but was competing for jobs against people who had more of the required framework knowledge than I did.

 So I cast that wide net to give myself a better chance of getting hired.
 And once I got a job (at JPMorgan Chase), I began building up five years of solid, quantifiable React experience.

 Having that experience paid off when the time came for me to find a new job.
-I still cast a wide net while searching, but it didn't have to be as wide as before.
+I still casted a wide net while searching, but it didn't have to be as wide as before.

 I estimate I applied for less than half the amount jobs this time.
 Plus, I found a job a bit faster.

-I got my new job at Blue Cross Blue Shield in just under three weeks, that's less than the four weeks it took me to get the Chase job.
-And I turned down two other job offers!!!
+I got a job at Blue Cross Blue Shield in under three weeks, that's less than the four weeks it took me to get the Chase job.
+Plus, I turned down two other job offers!

 And with that, here are the six main things I discovered while job hunting: